 Federal student aid comes from the federal government-specifically, the U.S. Department of Education.
 It's money that helps a student pay for higher education expenses.
-Federal student aid covers such expenses as tuition and fees, room and board, books and supplies, and transportation.
+Federal student aid covers such expenses as tuition and fees, food and housing, books and supplies, and transportation.
 There are three main types of federal student aid: grants, work-study, and loans.